AJ-Wuu/HPC/README.md

     2. OOOE
 3. Control Hazards
     1. Static Branch Prediction: several heuristics for proceeding, like a do-while construct
-    2. Dynamic Branch Prediction: At a branching point, the branch/no-branch decision can change during the life of a program based on recent history
+    2. Dynamic Branch Prediction: at a branching point, the branch/no-branch decision can change during the life of a program based on recent history
-        1. In some cases, branch prediction accuracy hits 90%
+        1. in some cases, branch prediction accuracy hits 90%
-        2. Use with if-then-else statements
+        2. use with if-then-else statements
     3. Note: when your prediction is wrong you have to discard the [micro]instruction[s] executed speculatively and take the correct execution path
 ### Multiple-Issue
 * Superscalar == a chip that can do multiple-issue